justicephysics/humanos2.0/five-year-mission.md

 The nuclear age took 40 years from equation to bomb.
 We will do it in 5 years because:

-- **The blueprint is already complete.** The Virtual Nalanda contains the full specification.
+- **The blueprint is already complete.** The Justice Physics Nalanda contains the full specification.
 - **The industrial base is exponentially larger.** More engineers, more compute, more capital, more connectivity.
 - **The space infrastructure exists.** Launch costs have dropped 10× in a decade.
 CubeSats and small satellites are routine.
 - **The cosmic proof is already in the sky.** The 2.7 K QPF is the demonstration that the environment works.